 - 4a.
 Member States may, within one year from the entry into force of this Regulation, develop a methodology to complement the methodology referred to in Annex IV, in order to monitor high diversity landscape features not covered by the common method referred to in the description of high diversity landscape features in that Annex.
-The within one month from the entry into force of this Regulation. - 4b.
+The Commission shall provide guidance on the framework for developing such methodology within one month from the entry into force of this Regulation. - 4b.
 Member States shall, where applicable, determine the reduction of the extent of rewetting peatland as referred to in Article 9(4), fifth subparagraph. - 5.
 Member States shall identify synergies with climate change mitigation, climate change adaptation, land degradation neutrality and disaster prevention and prioritise restoration measures accordingly.
 Member States shall also take into account: - (a) their integrated national energy and climate plan referred to in Article 3 of Regulation (EU) 2018/1999; - (b) their long-term strategy referred to in Article 15 of Regulation (EU) 2018/1999; - (c) the Union binding target for 2030 set out in Article 3 of Directive 2018/2001/EU of the European Parliament and of the Council. - 6.
-Member States shall coordinate the development of national restoration plans with the mapping of areas that are required in order to meet at least their national contributions towards the 2030 renewable energy target and, where relevant, with the designation of the renewables accelerationgo to areas and dedicated infrastructure areas.
-During the preparation of the nature restoration plans, Member States shall ensure synergies with the build-up of renewable energy and energy infrastructure and the already designated renewables acceleration areas and dedicated infrastructurego to areas and ensure that the functioning of these renewables go to areas, including the permitting procedures applicable in these renewables go to areas foreseen by Directive (EU) 2018/2001, as well as the functioning of grid projects that are necessary to integrate renewable energy into the electricity system and the respective permitting procedures, remain unchanged.
+Member States shall coordinate the development of national restoration plans with the designation of the renewables go-to areas.
+During the preparation of the nature restoration plans, Member States shall ensure synergies with the already designated renewables go-to areas and ensure that the functioning of the renewables go-to areas, including the permitting procedures applicable in the renewables go-to areas foreseen by Directive (EU) 2018/2001 remain unchanged.